EricFecteau/rust-data-analysis/src/1_start/data.md

 # SQL (optional)

-This example will create a PostgreSQL server, in which the LFS data will be loaded.
+This example will create a PostgreSQL server, in which the Census data will be loaded.
 Since this is just a test server, we will keep keep all the default configurations.
 To set it up, follow one of these guides: [Windows](https://neon.tech/postgresql/postgresql-getting-started/install-postgresql), Linux ([Ubuntu](https://neon.tech/postgresql/postgresql-getting-started/install-postgresql-linux), [Arch Linux](https://wiki.archlinux.org/title/PostgreSQL#Require_password_for_login)) and [macOS](https://neon.tech/postgresql/postgresql-getting-started/install-postgresql-macos).

 The following example, using Arch Linux, will show the general process: